ninadingole/iamninad.com/src/posts/a-billion-dollar-go-mistake.md

 ---

 This brings us to the end of this post.
 I hope you enjoyed reading this post.
-There is a part two to this post, where I will talk about how to have another layer of protection to prevent this issue from happening at the server level.
+There is a part two to this post, where I will talk about having another layer of protection to prevent this issue.

 If you have any questions or suggestions, feel free to reach out to me using the AMA.